Skip to content

 Downloader tags

-The default tag parse target.
+The default place for tags coming from downloaders.
 Tags of things you download will end up here unless you change the settings.
-It's probably a good idea to set up some tag blacklists for tags you don't want.
+It is a good idea to set up some tag blacklists for tags you do not want.

 Tag repositories